sadensmol/sadensmol.github.com/about.md

 I work fulltime as freelance programmer on [Odesk.com](http://www.odesk.com/) and [Elance.com](http://www.elance.com/)

+I really like game programming.
+This is what Im living for :).
+I started programming when I was 12 yo.
+I love minecraft, doom 1,2 and sims 3.

 ### I know and have experience in programming with the following list of languages:

 * Java ( J2EE, J2SE )